-The Zuoz tournament, hosted by the Lyceum Alpinum, has been running annually for over twenty years and essentially involves seven adult teams from across Europe plus the hosts, the Lyceum Alpinum school team.
+The Zuoz tournament, hosted by the Lyceum Alpinum, has been running annually for over twenty years and this year will involve six teams from across Europe, including the hosts, the Lyceum Alpinum school team.

-This is a friendly event & fair-play is paramount, and although it is expected that everyone takes the tournament seriously, it is not expected people take things too seriously.
-This tournament is called a “Cricket Festival” for good reason, it has a festival atmosphere and teams in the past that have not supported this have found their invitation withdrawn permanently.
+This is a friendly event with a festival atmosphere & fair-play is paramount, and although it is expected that everyone takes the tournament seriously, it also expected that everyone competes within the Spirit of Cricket.
+This tournament is called a “Cricket Festival” for good reason.

 The hosts, the Lyceum Alpinum school team, are predominantly made up of keen but inexperienced youngsters aged between 13 and 18.
 As most of the students originate from Switzerland, Germany, Italy and eastern European countries, very few (if any) have prior cricketing experience.
 A school team player will on average have been playing cricket for roughly two years.

-There are teams from elsewhere in Switzerland and from across Europe, such as Italy & Germany, giving the event a truly international look & feel.
+There are teams from elsewhere in Switzerland and from across Europe, such as Italy & Germany, and in the past further afield from the UAE and India, giving the event a truly international look & feel.

-The following teams have been invited tio participate in the 2016 International Cricket Festival in Zuoz:
+The following teams will participate in the 2017 International Cricket Festival in Zuoz:

 |Zuoz International Cricket Festival (24 & 25 June 2017)|